Operating etcd clusters for Kubernetes

 Do either of the following:

---etcd-serversflag to make Kubernetes aware of the configuration changes, then restart the Kubernetes API server.
+--etcd-serversflag for the Kubernetes API servers to make Kubernetes aware of the configuration changes, then restart the Kubernetes API servers.

 - Update the load balancer configuration if a load balancer is used in the deployment.